ElBowSpace/MainDev/Milestone-1/Design.md

 Here are the most important considerations that support this decision:

 * The software team does not have enough experience with web frameworks.
-For that reason we chose to use Mark Seaman choice in case at some moment we need assistance.
+For that reason we chose to use Mark Seaman's choice in the case at some moment the software team need assistance.
+* The developer team has moderate experience with Python, this could eliminate the need to experiment with other programming languages the developer team is not familiar with.
 * The new software is very similar to several existing products that have already been completed, allowing for extensive leverage opportunities.
 * Python is growing in popularity and widespread market adoption and Django is the most popular web framework written in Python.
+* Due to the growing popularity of Python and Django, numerous tutorials and forums are available on the internet.
 * JavaScript is also a good choice (with Node, React, Mongo DB), but the dev team did not have adequate experience and would need to climb a steep learning curve.
 * Django provides first class solutions for Security, Object Relational Mapping, and